Samuele-Topi/musicarchive/README.md

 2.  **Authenticate**: Log in to upload new files.
 3. Simply drag and drop your MP3s.
 They will be automatically organized and stored.

-### Managing Artist Images
+### Managing Artist Images (Manual Upload)
--   **Authenticated users** can upload artist images directly from the artist's page by hovering over the placeholder/existing image and clicking the camera icon.
+-   Artist images are not automatically fetched. **Authenticated users** can upload artist images directly from the artist's page by hovering over the placeholder/existing image and clicking the camera icon.

 ## 🏗️ Architecture Under the Hood